ZORRO - Interdisciplinary research about management and restoration of eelgrass in Sweden

 Funding: Vetenskapsrådet, FORMAS

-The aim of the project is to identify environmental parameters that drive local adaptation in eelgrass, Zostera marina, and predict persistence in a future and changing seascape.
-We will carry out a genomic study on large spatial scales (100s km), and relate genomic patterns of local adaptation to environmental factors.
+This project aims to identify environmental factors that drive local adaptation in eelgrass, Zostera marina, and predict eelgrass's survival in a future and changing marine environment.
+We will conduct a genomic study over large spatial scales (hundreds of km) and relate genomic patterns of local adaptation to various environmental factors.
+We will then predict the ability of different genotypes to adapt and survive in a future climate-affected marine environment.

 Project group: Marlene Jahnke (PI), Carl André, Kathleen Lotterhos